-- likely resilience by sector.
+- 9.24 A National Climate Change Vulnerability Scoping Study (Sweeney and Coll, 2012) was undertaken to identify first generation vulnerabilities for Ireland based on a sensitivity analysis across key sectors.
+The analysis identified a clustering of impacts and their importance in relation to an assessment of likely resilience by sector.
 The assessment methodology used was an impacts-first, science-first classical approach.
-The priority sectors identified are biodiversity and fisheries; water resources and the built coastal environment; forestry and agriculture. - 9.27 As each sector develops its sectoral adaptation plan (under the Climate Action and Low Carbon Development Act 2015), detailed vulnerability and risk analysis will be required.
+The priority sectors identified are biodiversity and fisheries; water resources and the built coastal environment; forestry and agriculture. - 9.25 As each sector develops its sectoral adaptation plan (under the Climate Action and Low Carbon Development Act 2015), detailed vulnerability and risk analysis will be required.
 Some preliminary work has been undertaken on costing the impacts of climate change in Ireland.
-This is now being supported by more detailed analysis of the current and future costs of flood risk management. - 9.28 The implementation of adaptation is being supported by the development of a suite of guidelines, tools and approaches.
+This is now being supported by more detailed analysis of the current and future costs of flood risk management. - 9.26 The implementation of adaptation is being supported by the development of a suite of guidelines, tools and approaches.
 These include the Local Authority Adaptation Strategy Development Guideline; and the Irish climate information platform "Climate Ireland", which includes data, information, tools and approaches for local level adaptation decision making.
-Work is ongoing to develop sectoral decision-making tools and supports. - 9.29 There are no specific tools developed for assessing climate change for extractive industries.
-The Climate Change and Major Project guidelines on how to make investments resilient to climate change provides a methodology for undertaking a vulnerability and risk assessment. - 9.30 Climate change adaptation and mitigation are to be increasingly integrated in the preparation and approval of proposed developments.
+Work is ongoing to develop sectoral decision-making tools and supports. - 9.27 There are no specific tools developed for assessing climate change for extractive industries.
+The Climate Change and Major Project guidelines on how to make investments resilient to climate change provides a methodology for undertaking a vulnerability and risk assessment. - 9.28 Climate change adaptation and mitigation are to be increasingly integrated in the preparation and approval of proposed developments.
 Adaptation seeks to ensure adequate resilience of a proposed development to the adverse impacts of climate change based on Vulnerability.
 Mitigation seeks to reduce the emissions of greenhouse gases.